 If you are facing financial challenges in your personal life or in your business, chances are the concept of filing bankruptcy has crossed your mind.
 If it has it also makes sense that you have a lot of bankruptcy questions that need answers.
 Many people actually cannot answer the question “what is bankruptcy” in anything except general terms.

 Understanding bankruptcy and when it makes sense for you to consider filing bankruptcy is an important decision for your current circumstances, and also for your future.
-Bankruptcy allows individuals, burdened by overwhelming debt, to obtain a fresh start and wipe out debt.
+Bankruptcy allows individuals, burdened by overpowering debt to completely wipe out debt.
 One of our firm's primary practice areas is representing clients in bankruptcy cases in Chapter 7, Chapter 13 and Chapter 11 under the Bankruptcy Code.

 As expert attorneys in all things bankruptcy related, we are committed to providing you the best advice for your specific situation.
 That starts with us listening to you and understanding what brought you to this place, then continues with us educating you about the options for debt relief and answering all your bankruptcy questions.